jscherer92/Quark/README.md

 There is only one piece of Poco that I am still debugging and that is the https server portion.
 I have been having some issues trying to get it to read the certificate that I hand it, but otherwise it is a great cross platform library that has really boosted some things that I was worried about doing for this project.

 So this leaves me to move forward with this.
 I will continue at a pace that I think is comfortable for me.
 Once the first interface between Windows and the shared piece is done, I think it will move much faster than it has.
 I am a little bit wary of OSX, mainly because I have done almost zero work there.
 But, once this is at a MVP level, I think I will move over to that portion.

+# Update July 2019
+It has been quite some time since I have touched the project.
+To be honest, I have been working on something else that will be coming out next year and it has eaten quite a bit of my time sadly.
+I always keep coming back to this project since my day job involves me working in web containers and it is always sad when I have to do memory profiling and the base container is 50MB.

+So, I have been revamping my personal schedule to help balance quite a few things in my life and one of them is spending time outside of this other project that I sadly can not talk about at this time.
+The next thing I will be looking at on the side is Vulkan.
+Some of you may be wondering, how does this relate to this project in any way?
+Well, there are a couple cool libraries that I think are going to help out in the development of this application.

+1) GLFW, window creation without all of the boilerplate code that I have in the current project.
+2) May be able to utilize Vulkan as a target instead of the web container (just a thought)
+3) It is going to help my C++ writing capabilities.
+I am still shaky on some concepts with C++ and I want to make sure that I am delivering something that is going to be both usable but also easy to contribute to.

+So, while this project will be slow going, I will also open up the other repository once I have learned more about Vulkan and have started to play with it more.
+That project should be up in the next month or two.
+Again, this is still not abandoned, it is more on hold while I am still trying to figure out how to both balance and build this project.

+Thanks!